jcoliz/yofi/YoFi.UITests/README.md

-# UI Tests
+# Functional UI Tests

+These are browser-driving tests designed to be run against a complete environment with a seeded database of demo data.

-The UI tests are just getting started!
+They are just getting started, so there's not a ton here yet.

-## Environment
+## Local Environment

 Currently, the UI tests are only designed to work on a local machine.

+## Test Environment

-In the future, I have ambition to run them as part of the Azure Pipelines release pipeline.
+In the future, I have
+ambition to run them as part of the Azure Pipelines release pipeline.
+In this case, I will deploy a fresh environment (which will also test the ARM Template), then deploy the bits under test to it, and run these tests.

+## Dependencies

-This uses Chrome only, and is hard-coded to a specific version (see .csproj).
+Currently using Selenium.
+Currently uses Chrome browser only, and is hard-coded to a specific version (see .csproj).
 In the future, this can be reworked to match the currently-installed version.

+Considering moving to  [Playwright for .NET](https://github.com/microsoft/playwright-dotnet) as a next step, because DevTools protocol looks more modern and stable than WebDriver.

 ## First, run the code